 So I figured I should re-write a new list of expectations for myself, and celebrate things that I expect you all to accomplish by the time you are 22.
 If not… Make a new list with lower expectations.
 No judgement.

-- Something in your house will break, and you will fix it
+1. Something in your house will break, and you will fix ittumblr_m96ggwZ28R1qffs5p

 Be it blown light bulbs, clogged vacuum cleaners, or hitting a microwave to turn it on.
 A sweet wave of accomplishment will overcome you and you will know that everything is alright.
 You can look after yourself.
 No room unlit, no vacuum unsuckable, no two minute noodle unheated.